laixintao/prometheus-http-sd/README.md

 To change this behavior, you can use the option `--cache-type` to change the cache behavior.

-Also, you can use the option `--cache.opt` to change the variable.
+Also, you can use the option `--cache-opt` to change the variable.
 For example:

 ```bash